-4th/Least deprived (living in the 40% least deprived areas nationally)

-Children largely felt safe in their local area (95%), and felt safest travelling to and from school, at school, and at home.
+Deprivation Quintiles: Most deprived (Living in 20% most deprived areas nationally and 4th/Least deprived (living in the 40% least deprived areas nationally) Additional groups: FSM- Free School Meals, PWB - Poor Wellbeing, LLTID - Long term limiting illness or disability, SEN Special Educational Need Children largely felt safe in their local area (95%), and felt safest travelling to and from school, at school, and at home.
 Children felt least safe on public transport and in their nearest park, with over 1 in 10 children reporting they feel unsafe in these areas.